-The Company does not have a nomination committee as the role and the function of such a committee are performed by the Board.
-The Chairman and other directors from time to time review the composition of the Board.
-The Board makes recommendations to shareholders on directors standing for re-election, providing information on directors to enable shareholders to make an informed decision on the re-election, and where necessary, appoint directors to fill casual vacancies.
+The Nomination Committee and the Board from time to time review the composition of the Board.
+The Board, based on the advice of the Nomination Committee, makes recommendations to shareholders on directors standing for election or re-election, providing information on directors to enable shareholders to make an informed decision on the election or re-election, and where necessary, appoint directors to fill casual vacancies.

 The Board recognises and acknowledges the advantages in a diverse Board membership, including but not limited to, gender, race, age, skills and experience, in order to provide the range of views and challenges important to encourage good decision making.
-Such criteria are regularly considered by the whole Board, with a view to ensuring that the Board remains appropriately diverse.
+Such criteria are regularly considered by the Nomination Committee and the whole Board, with a view to ensuring that the Board remains appropriately diverse.

-In considering new Director appointments and/or recommended candidates to the shareholders, the Board will make appointments/recommendations based on merit against objective criteria, but considering also the benefits of diversity to the Board as a whole in its decision making.

-The criteria the Board will consider will include, but may not be limited to skills and experience; time commitment and enthusiasm for the role; and diversity in respect of both the individual and the Board as a whole.
+In considering new director appointments and/or recommended candidates to the shareholders, the Nomination Committee and the Board will make appointments/recommendations based on merit against objective criteria, but considering also the benefits of diversity to the Board as a whole in its decision making.
+The criteria the Nomination Committee and the Board will consider will include, but may not be limited to skills and experience; time commitment and enthusiasm for the role; and diversity in respect of both the individual and the Board as a whole.